Business Risks

 Main initiatives The Group has formulated the Nomura Real Estate Group Code of Action for executives and employees to comply with laws and regulations and internal rules, and act with higher ethical standards, and it also has provided education on an ongoing basis.

 For primary laws such as the Real Estate Brokerage Act, we formulate a business work flow specific to each law to ensure legal compliance, ensure a thorough awareness through training and on-the-job training (OJT), and implement regular voluntary inspections for the status of compliance.
-Concerning the Antimonopoly Act, etc., in order to realize an appropriate passing of price increases on to customers that takes into account increases in material prices, energy costs, etc., we are working to strengthen our trading system by formulating business rules according to the business characteristics and the scale of each Group company’s business, creating manuals, and conducting training.
+Concerning the Antimonopoly Act, etc., in order to realize an appropriate passing of price increases on to customers that takes into account increases in material prices, energy costs, etc., we are working to strengthen our legal compliance system by formulating business rules according to the business characteristics and the scale of each Group company’s business, creating manuals, and conducting training.
 In addition, regarding the inappropriate entertainment of foreign public officials and other civil servants, the Company has established regulations, etc. The Company is implementing regular training for executives, employees and overseas local hires related to overseas businesses.

 Risk item 9) Risk of quality defects Risk Category (D) Internal risk